-This instrument may be used, in accordance with the methods described in paragraph 12(i) below, for sampling seeds in sacks or small containers.
+11. The instrument used for drawing primary samples shall be one of those described below as appropriate to the location of the sacks or small containers.
 It shall be a hollow, cylindrical, solid-pointed metal spear or trier which shall be long enough to reach beyond the middle of the sack from the side and shall have an aperture so positioned that portions of seed of equal volume are removed from each part of the sack through which it travels.